 They can link to a landing page or a Hashtag Challenge (source).

 Suppose you want to increase brand awareness and generate direct sales (more relevant for e-commerce, and not the case for large products, such as properties).
 In that case, this is the ad you want to go with.

 Prices for the Brand Takeover Ads period range between $50,000 and $100,000 per day.

 This might be an option if you are a larger real estate company with a much higher advertising budget (source).

 This type of ad is similar to Brand Takeover ads.

 But they are less aggressive in contrast to them and aren’t displayed as soon as a user opens the app.

 You can also change a Brand Takeover Ad into a TopView Ad.

-They rather display as an in-feed post after the first 3 seconds and appear in the For You page.
+They instead display as an in-feed post after the first 3 seconds and appear on the For You page.

 Costs for TikTok TopView Ads